Soc 348 - Juvenile Delinquency » 2019 » Reviewer

 Rational Choice Theory contends that the law violating behavior occurs when an offender deciders to take a chance violating the law, therefore ___.

-D. the responsibility can be blamed on society
+D. the responsibility can never be fully understood

 Question #33